-- From the list mentioned above, you can go ahead and choose any of the settings that you wish to select like for example, if you use the “e” option then, you can either enable or disable the module.
+- From the list mentioned above, you can go ahead and choose any of the settings you wish to select.
+For example, if you use the “e” option, you can either enable or disable the module.

-- But, we want to uninstall the module so you need to select “u” command.
-This will show you the list of the modules which you have installed on your device and you can uninstall that Magisk module.
+- We want to uninstall the module, so you need to select the “u” command.
+This will show you the list of the modules you have installed on your device, and you can uninstall that Magisk module.

-- Now, the only thing left to do is to type the Name of the module and hit the Enter button (2 times).
+- Now, the only thing left to do is type the name of the module and hit the Enter button (2 times).

 - That’s it!
 This will uninstall the Magisk module completely from your device.

-- At last, it will ask you to do anything yet if yes then type Y or Nothing to do type N.
+- It will finally ask you to do anything, yet if yes, then type Y or Nothing to do type N.

 So, there you have it from my side in this post.
-Hope you liked this post and also was able to successfully uninstall the problematic Magisk Module from your device using either of the above two methods mentioned above.
-Please do let us know in the comments below if you have face any issues while following any of the steps above.
+I hope you liked this post and also were able to successfully uninstall the problematic Magisk Module from your device using either of the above two methods mentioned above.